 Pakistan’s Citi Pharma, Martin Dow partner with Chinese firm for biotech manufacturing

-Pakistani pharmaceutical companies including Citi Pharma Limited (CPHL), Martin Dow, and Chinese pharmaceutical giant Kingbo Pharmatec, have signed a Memorandum of Understanding (MoU) to develop and manufacture new biotech/biologic products.
+Pakistan’s pharmaceutical companies Citi Pharma Limited (CPHL), Martin Dow, and Chinese pharmaceutical giant Kingbo Pharmatec, have signed a Memorandum of Understanding (MoU) to develop and manufacture new biotech/biologic products.

 “This partnership is aimed at reducing Pakistan’s reliance on imported medicines by enabling the local production of this essential product for both domestic use and export,” said CPHL in a notice to the Pakistan Stock Exchange (PSX) on Tuesday.

-CPHL said that under the MoU, the three pharmaceuticals will jointly establish a state-of-the-art manufacturing facility in Indonesia.
+CPHL said that under the MoU, the three pharmaceutical companies will jointly establish a state-of-the-art manufacturing facility in Indonesia.

 Pakistan’s Citi Pharma commences nutraceutical exports to US